derluke/data-analyst/README.md

 ## Setup

 Before proceeding, ensure you have access to the required credentials and services.
-This template is pre-configured to use an Azure OpenAI endpoint.
-To run the template as-is, you will need access to Azure OpenAI (leverages `gpt-4o` and `gpt-4o-mini` by default).
-If you wish to use a different LLM provider, modifications to the code will be necessary.
+This template is pre-configured to use an Azure OpenAI endpoint and Snowflake Database credentials.
+To run the template as-is, you will need access to Azure OpenAI (leverages `gpt-4o` by default).

 Codespace users can **skip steps 1 and 2**.
 For local development, follow all of the following steps.